Part I: Foundations

 • Mirror self-recognition (Gallup, 1970): Behavioral marker of self-model presence.
 The mirror test identifies systems that model their own appearance—a minimal self-model.

-• Theory of Mind (Premack \& Woodruff, 1978): Modeling others’ mental states requires first modeling one’s own.
+• Theory of Mind (Premack and Woodruff, 1978): Modeling others’ mental states requires first modeling one’s own.
 Self-model precedes other-model developmentally.

 • Metacognition research (Flavell, 1979; Koriat, 2007): Humans monitor their own cognitive processes—confidence, uncertainty, learning progress.
 This is self-model salience in action.